kaspermunch/codeml/README.md

 # codeml analysis

-You need to install paml:
+You need to dowload and compile paml from source from [here](http://abacus.gene.ucl.ac.uk/software/)

     conda install -c bioconda paml